What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-Based on Table~\ref{tab:prop}, we have SFRs of $\{3.3,0.06,1.5\}\times10^{-2}~\msun~{\rm yr}^{-1}$ and volumes $V\sim\{3.3,1.4,0.05\}\times10^6~{\rm pc}^3$ for the 230~pc-integrated CMZ, the 1.3$^\circ$ cloud, and the 100-pc ring, respectively.
-Substitution into equation~(\ref{eq:ncr}) then gives $n_{\rm cr}=\{0.1,0.005, 3\}~{\rm cm}^{-3}$ (assuming $\sigma\sim35~{\rm km}~{\rm s}^{-1}$), which for all three cases is much lower than the density threshold for star formation required by the observed SFR.
-Given these numbers, it is very unlikely that cosmic rays from SNe affect the gas dynamics in the CMZ. {For the cosmic ray pressure to compete with turbulence, the SFR would need to be four orders of magnitude higher than is being observed.} {Even if all SN energy would be converted to cosmic rays, and their lifetime would be a thousand times longer, cosmic rays would still imply a critical density $n_{\rm cr}<n_0$.
+Given these numbers, it is very unlikely that cosmic rays from SNe affect the gas dynamics in the CMZ.
+For the cosmic ray pressure to compete with turbulence dynamically, the SFR would need to be at least three orders of magnitude higher than is being observed.
+Even if all SN energy would be converted to cosmic rays, and their lifetime would be a hundred times longer, cosmic rays would still imply a critical volume density $n_{\rm cr}$ smaller than the mean density $n_0$.
+In addition, cosmic rays may be removed from the CMZ by the galactic wind before they can reach the bulk of the dense molecular hydrogen \citep{crocker11}.
+Our conclusion is supported by observational constraints on the cosmic ray pressure in the CMZ, which is around $P_{\rm cr}\sim10^{-10}~{\rm erg}~{\rm cm}^{-3}$ \citep{crocker11b} and hence implies $n_{\rm cr}\sim10~{\rm cm}^{-3}$, which is within a factor of a few of our theoretical derivation.

+Alternatively, cosmic rays could originate from the activity of the central black hole of the Milky Way, which accretes at a rate of $\dot{M}\la10^{-8}~\msun~{\rm yr}^{-1}$ \citep{quataert00,baganoff03}.
+We assume that 0.5~per~cent of the accreted rest mass energy is available to heat the gas \citep[e.g.][]{dimatteo05}, and follow a similar argument as for the case of SN-powered cosmic rays above.
+This yields a critical volume density of $n_{\rm BH}\sim3\times10^{-2}~{\rm cm}^{-3}$ above which turbulent pressure outweighs the accretion-generated cosmic ray pressure in the volume of the 100-pc ring, again much lower than the mean volume density of the molecular gas in the CMZ.